Lande21/RolandeU.github.io/README.md

 Day 40 of 365. **Brave and thouthful!**
 - DAY: monday , day i, i went to camp
-Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in
+Kabiri ry'umunani Not going again!bbbnbnbn m gotta lock in in nsbe, hopefully , nnot locking in

 3hr work: Daily💚💚💚